Brokttv/Lora-Without-Regret/README.md

 Now, we train `distilgpt2` on the `wikitext` dataset using the same configuration and data amount.
 We rely on test perplexity (`exp(NLL)`) for benchmarking.

-We observe that performance here peaks at a higher rank `128` compared to previous setup, revealing that the optimal rank for is regime-dependent
+We observe that performance here peaks at a higher rank `128` compared to previous setup, revealing that the optimal rank for is regime-dependent for similar configuration.

   <br>